Lots of churning and change in grade 8 and grade 9 years, said a homeschool conference speaker.

 Or other significant adults in their world.
 Allow them to engage their adult worlds in an adult way, independently.

-What do we parents need to do in relation to these kiddos?
+What do we parents need to do about these kiddos?

 Don’t be judgmental, be realistic.